reposense/RepoSense/docs/StandaloneConfiguration.md

 #### Line-by-line explanation
 ```
 "ignoreGlobList": ["**.dat", "**.js"]  <-- Repository level's list of file formats to ignore.

+"ignoreCommitList": ["12345abc", "67890def"] <-- The list of commits to ignore during analysis.
+For accurate
+                                           results, the commits should be provided with their full hash in and
+                                           reverse chronological order.

 "ignoreGlobList": ["**.css"]           <-- Author level's ignoreGlobList adds on to the Repository level's.
                                            Thus, the actual ignoreGlobList for alice would contain